bonnom/Micro-manager-Arduino/README.md

   * DAC + blanking
   * Possibility to choose different pins
 * No need for external DAC with most boards

-## Advantages of 32 Bit-boards in general
-* Much faster, because of higher clock speed and more is done per clockcycle.
-* Baudrate increased to 500 000, nearly 9 times the transferspeed between Arduino and Micro-Manager (there are some exceptions).
-This can be even increased to 2 000 000, with micro-manager 2
-* Most 32-bit Arduinos have a buildin DAC (max 3.3V output)
-* Higher PWM frequencies and PWM bitresolutions

 ## Working Arduino boards:
 * ESP32